ericmiguel/timeless/docs/index.md

 ## 🧠 Features

-- ✔️ very simple API
 - ✔️ minimal code to get things done
 - ✔️ easy use with other packages
-- ✔️ just one import
+- ✔️ one import, one syntax
-- ✔️ few dependencies

 ## 📦 Installation